This page is the entry point for Archetype's contract documents.

 • ServiceContainer is the process-scoped composition root.

-• It owns one shared StorageService, one shared CommandBroker, and the world, command, simulation, and query services built on top of them.
+• It owns one shared StorageService, one shared CommandBroker, one append-only audit log, and the world, mutation, command, simulation, and query services built on top of them.

 • Container shutdown MUST be explicit and distinct from per-world removal.

-• Container shutdown order MUST clear broker state and then shut down world and storage services.
+• Container shutdown order MUST clear broker state, flush/shut down audit, and then shut down world and storage services.

 Multi-World Contracts